Read My Son’s Traumatic Accident – Part 1: God Prepared Me.

 The first goal of his therapists was to get him to move towards vertical, in a wheelchair (his first wheelchair pictured below) and on a standing table.
 This took time because his blood pressure would drop and he would get really dizzy.

-Our friend created a Facebook page to get updates out to friends, family and people that were praying for Cayden.
+My friend created a Facebook page to get updates out to friends, family and people that were praying for Cayden.
 Here is the January 14th update:

 Today was the lowest point with news we didn’t want to hear.
 Cayden (and all of us) absorbed the fact he could be in a wheelchair the rest of his life.
 Nothing is certain and no one knows how much movement he will regain but it wasn’t the news we wanted to hear.